Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Due to extended electrical outages caused by the last two hurricanes, we have discovered a few tips for coping with no electricity.
 The first couple days we made do with instant coffee.
 We have a gas range, so could heat water in a kettle.

 Just in case you forget to bring a coffee stirrer along with your instant coffee, use the sachet packaging.
 After emptying a sachet, fold it three times and use it as your coffee stirrer.
+Just make sure it's all cleaned up.
+Wipe it up before using.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.